CIfA Governance: Board of Directors

 Penelope Foreman PCIfA

 Dr Penelope Foreman BSc PGCE PhD PCIfA works as a Senior Inclusive Heritage Advisor for Historic England, previously project manager for the British Museum, and Head of Community Archaeology at the Clwyd Powys Archaeological Trust.
 After a first degree in archaeology from the University of York, they worked for over a decade in both education and the third sector, focusing on equality and diversity advocacy and accessibility, and returned to archaeology to research a PhD in Neolithic archaeology.
 They have been involved with CIfA since 2016, first on the Equality and Diversity SIG, and later with the Voluntary and Community archaeology SIG and Advisory Council.
-They are the equalities rep on the Prospect Historic England Branch executive committee and have a long history as a trade union rep and activist across Unison, NASUWT and UCU.
+They are a UNISON member and have a long history as a trade union rep and activist across Prospect, NASUWT and UCU.
 Their passions are industrial heritage, socially engaged practice in archaeology, and creative engagements with the historic environment.

 Director, Staff - Chief Executive